PROMIS: South Africa is good to go. Promise.

 This has been a shameless plug on our behalf for Jack Murphy and his latest book.
 So we’re clear, he didn’t ask for it or even know it was coming (though we did clear it with Brandon first).
 If it seems too self-congratulatory, blame us not him…and how seriously can you take a couple of action figures anyway?

-Oh, and watch SOFREP in coming weeks for some history on C Squadron/Rhodesian SAS, the Selous Scouts and the various numbered Recce Commandos.
-You can also check out the official SADF page.
+Oh, and watch the official SADF page in coming weeks for some history on C Squadron/Rhodesian SAS, the Selous Scouts and the various numbered Recce Commandos.

 Kit Up!
 The Mad Duo after hours at SHOT